dmzlingyin/protoc-gen-auxo-service/README.md

 # protoc-gen-auxo-service
-a extension for auxo to generate svc code automatically.
+an extension for auxo to generate svc code automatically.

 ## Build
 ```